Risk management and internal control

 Internal control is foremost the responsibility of the persons acting in management positions in the Company.
 It is supported by the Group’s support functions, who draft guidelines concerning the entire Group and monitor risk management.
 A third level of internal control is made up of internal and external audit, which confirm that the first two levels of control function efficiently.
 Audit Committee’s task is also internal control, audit and monitoring of risk management pursuant to its Rules of Procedure.

 The Company does not have a separate corporate audit function, as internal control responsibilities have been divided inside the Company between different functions and areas as described below.
 The Board of Directors may use external consults to conduct separate audits related to control environment and operations.

 The Board of Directors has ultimate responsibility for the administration and the proper organization of the company.
 The Board of Directors also ensures that the company duly endorses the corporate values applied to its operations, approves the internal control, risk management and corporate governance policies and can assign internal audit assignments to external service providers as needed.

 The CEO is in charge of the day-to-day management of the company in accordance with the instructions and orders given by the Board of Directors.
 The CEO establishes the basis for internal control by providing leadership and direction to senior managers and supervising the way they control the business they are in charge of and by ensuring that the accounting practices of the company comply with the law and that financial matters are handled in a reliable manner.

-The Management Team is responsible for creating internal control policies in different units of the organisation.
-The Company has divided the supervision of internal control and the persons responsible for them in the following way: sales control (the Company’s lawyer), personnel and payroll control (Chief People Officer) and financial process control (CFO).
+The Leadership Team is responsible for creating internal control policies in different units of the organization.
+The Company has divided the supervision of internal control and the persons responsible for them in the following way: sales control (the Company lawyer), personnel and payroll control (Chief People Officer) and financial process control (CFO).

 The management of business units and functions are responsible for making sure that all units and employees under their responsibility comply with applicable laws, regulations and internal policies.